 What Is Practical Training?

 Generally, international students seeking practical training must have completed one academic year while in F-1 status.
-They can work while they are still in school or immediately after they graduate, as long as they maintain F-1 status.
+They can work while they are still in school or immediately after graduation, as long as they maintain F-1 status.
 Students may apply for one of two types of practical training: Optional Practical Training (OPT) and Curricular Practical Training (CPT).

 Optional Practical Training (OPT)